georgebancila/rom-workshop/README.md

 - [ ] Write tests for your repository methods
   - Use rom-factory to create records
   - Write tests to assert that repository methods return appropriate records

+### Exec

+- make sure you have installed bundles 'bundle install', install bundler if u don't have it. 'gem install bundler'
+- run by 'bundle exec ruby run.rb'